-- Activities or companies involved in child labor, human trafficking or forced labor, as defined in the ILO Conventions. - Activities or companies that incur in acts of corruption, bribery, or fraud, in accordance with the guidelines set forth by Credicorp and local regulation.
+- Activities or companies involved in child labor, human trafficking, or forced labor, as defined in the ILO Conventions. - Activities or companies that incur acts of corruption, bribery, or fraud, in accordance with the guidelines set forth by Credicorp and local regulation.

-Exclusions based on economic activity include companies whose primarily activities fall within the following ambits:
+Exclusions based on economic activity include companies whose primary activity falls within the following ambits:

-Controversial weapons include cluster bombs, land mines, weapons containing depleted uranium, chemical and biological weapons, blinding laser weapons, weapons with undetectable fragments and incendiary weapons (white phosphorous).

-Tobacco cultivation and production

-- Coal production or commercialization

-- Activities related to pornography

-- Games of chance, casinos, other similar activities
+- Controversial weapons include cluster bombs, land mines, weapons containing depleted uranium, chemical and biological weapons, blinding laser weapons, weapons with undetectable fragments and incendiary weapons (white phosphorous). - Tobacco cultivation and production. - Extraction or commercialization of thermal coal and new thermal coal-fired power generation plants. - Activities related to prostitution and pornography. - Game of chance, casinos, other similar activities.